yTakkar/Handy-Copy/README.md

 })
 ```

-You can make it copy from an attribute.
+You can also make it copy from an attribute.
 ```html
 <a href='#' class='copy_me' data-copy='Copy this text!!' >I am a cool link</a>
 ```